Cherreads

 "I… we don't know what's waiting in the next mission, but whatever we face out there, please try not to die," I said with sincerity to Pashina and the siblings.
 They were the only people I have in this place even if the siblings were totally a pain in the ass.
 It was really nice having people around in this unknown, at least I still have something to hold on to.

 "You too, Steven.
 Don't die out there friend," Pashina's response wormed my heart.
-A little smile escaped from my mouth before the gears arrived and we started suiting up.
+A little smile crept onto my face as the gears arrived and we began suiting up.